 - Wear soft insoles—This will help reduce the impact.

-- Get sized—You may need a smaller size shoe to make sure your foot doesn’t slide forward.
+- Get sizing—You may need a smaller size shoe to make sure your foot doesn’t slide forward.

 - Limit your wear—Trade off with a flatter shoe or lower heel, or save heels for days when you’ll be mostly sitting.

 You may need treatment or even surgery.
-The good news for those suffering from chronic pain is advances in minimally invasive surgical techniques mean treating chronic back pain is easier than ever, with outpatient treatments, small incisions, and a quicker recovery time instead of a long hospital stay.
+The good news for those suffering from chronic pain advances in minimally invasive surgical techniques means treating chronic back pain is easier than ever, with outpatient treatments, small incisions, and a quicker recovery time instead of a long hospital stay.